bluerobotics/ping-viewer/FAQ-and-Troubleshooting.md

 ### No Connection to the Device

+- Ensure that you have [installed the necessary drivers](home#installing-and-running-the-application)
-- Make sure that your usb cable is in good condition and supports data transfer.
-Try to use another usb cable or a cable known to work with another device like a phone.
+- Ensure that your usb cable is in good condition and supports data transfer.
+Try to use another usb cable or a cable known to work with another device like a phone